Pool Flocculant vs Clarifier: What’s the Difference?

 Flocculants and clarifiers often get mixed up in the pool business.

-In this article, we’ll look at the characteristics that separate these two coagulants, and help you understand which one to use in your pool.
+Let’s cover the similarities and differences between these two coagulants, and help you understand which one to use in your pool.

-Short answer: Flocculant and clarifier both force tiny particles in your pool to clump together.
-Flocculant works faster, forms larger clumps, and requires vacuuming, while clarifier works slower and relies on your filter.
+Quick answer: Flocculant and clarifier both clump the particles in your water together.
+However, flocculant works faster, forms larger clumps, and requires vacuuming, while clarifier works slowly and relies on your filter.

 How Are Flocculant and Clarifier Similar?